datanav/docs/hub/pre-planning.rst

 Based on the functional needs of the project, identify the data types at a high level, and where this data must be available.

-For the master data giving context to the data platform, driving analytics, AI, web and Apps, select the appropriate data platform components from your preferred vendors.
+For the master data that gives context to the data platform (driving analytics, AI, web and apps) select the appropriate data platform components from your preferred vendors.
 E.g., Azure, Google etc.

 For master data needed to synchronize with new or existing